KaisenAmin/c_std/time/README.md

 - `bool time_is_greater_than(const Time* lhs, const Time* rhs)`: Determines if one Time object is greater than another.
 - `bool time_is_greater_than_or_equal(const Time* lhs, const Time* rhs)`: Determines if one Time object is greater than or equal to another.
 - `bool time_is_not_equal(const Time* lhs, const Time* rhs)`: Checks if two Time objects are not equal.
+- `double time_diff_in_seconds(const Time* from, const Time* to)`: this function get two Time object then calculate differnece between them and return result as double value.

 To test the functionality of your `Time` library, you can create a series of examples that cover each function.
 Here are 10 examples, one for each major functionality: